kevineaton/kesplora-api/README.md

 Most configuration is handled through the `Config.go` file reading from the environment.
 Of note, the following values deserve explanation:

 - `KESPLORA_ENVIRONMENT` (`test`): One of `test`, `dev`, or `production`.
 Currently has no impact on the business logic.
-- `KESPLORA_API_API_PORT` (`8080`): The port for the HTTP server to listen on.
+- `KESPLORA_API_PORT` (`8080`): The port for the HTTP server to listen on.
 This is usually served behind proxy, such as nginx, that handles SSL termination
 - `KESPLORA_DOMAIN` (`localhost`): The domain the HTTP server listens on.
 Used for things like HTTP Cookie scoping
 - `KESPLORA_JWT_SIGNING` (`will be randomly generated`): The signing key to use for JWT encryption.
 Will be randomly generated if not provided.
 This should be consistent across similar deployments.
 - `KESPLORA_API_LEVEL` (`all`): One of `all`, `admin`, or `participant`.
 Which API routes to serve.
 Useful if you want to restrict the admin routes behind different VPC or firewalls.